-During the fiscal year ended December 31, 2009, the Board held four general meetings.
-In addition, for the fiscal year ended December 31, 2009, there was one independent committee meeting.
-Each of the trust managers attended all meetings held by the Board and all meetings of each committee of the Board on which such trust manager served during the fiscal year ended December 31, 2009.
+During the fiscal year ended December 31, 2010, the Board held four general meetings and one special meeting.
+In addition, the independent members of the Board met from time to time on a non-compensated basis.
+Each of the trust managers attended all meetings held by the Board and all meetings of each committee of the Board on which such trust manager served during the fiscal year ended December 31, 2010.
 The Company's policy is to encourage members of the Board to attend the meetings in person.
-All members of the Board attended the 2009 Annual Meeting of Shareholders.
+All members of the Board except for Dr. Morrow attended the 2010 Annual Meeting of Shareholders.